matty-kun/DevLift/memory-bank/activeContext.md

 3. **Mobile Responsiveness**: Continuing to refine UI for all device sizes
 4. **Data Modeling**: Finalizing the database schema for projects and applications
 5. **Authentication Edge Cases**: Handling account verification, password reset, etc.
+6. Authentication tests are failing with 'Invalid login credentials'; likely due to user creation or configuration issues.

 ## Technical Considerations
 1. Using React Context API effectively for state management